Speleotherapy: Research

-Hoyrmír Malota led a research team that tested patients of the speleotherapeutic sanatorium in Mladeč in 1985-1987 and came to the clinically verified knowledge "that individual factors of the underground environment, or their complex connected by internal and external interactions, stimulate and modulate the immune system of the human organism directly.
+Hoyrmír Malota led a research team that tested patients of the speleotherapeutic sanatorium in Mladeč in 1985–1987 and came to the clinically verified conclusion "that individual factors of the underground environment, or their complex connected by internal and external interactions, stimulate and modulate the immune system of the human organism directly.
 He confirmed that repeated exposure to the underground environment - without the use of anti-asthmatic, antihistamine, or immunomodulatory pharmaceutical preparations - induces positive and measurable changes in secretory and lymphatic lysosomes and immunoglobins after only a few days of exposure to the degree that any existing artificial immunomodulators cannot achieve."

 Some factors characterizing cave endoclimates are controversial.
 While cave aerosols may theoretically contain high Ca and Mg ions, in practice, they are not present in the treatment sites known to date; Ca and Mg concentrations are everywhere the same as in the ambient air.
 It has been shown that the concentrations of Ca and Mg in cave air are not so significantly elevated as to be considered a therapeutic factor.

 The elevated concentration, or the absence of allergens in the cave (the presence of some molds in very small amounts), or the absence of ozone is also questionable.

 According to the Cochrane Collaboration, three studies involving 124 children with asthma met the inclusion criteria for the 2001 meta-study.
 Still, only one study was of adequate methodological quality.
 Two studies reported that speleotherapy had a beneficial short-term effect on lung function.
 The other results could not be reliably evaluated.
 Due to the small number of studies, no reliable conclusion can be drawn from the available evidence on whether speleotherapy interventions are effective in treating chronic asthma.
 Randomized controlled trials with long-term follow-up are needed.

 No evidence of the effectiveness of speleotherapy was found from randomized controlled trials and further research is needed.

 According to a 2017 Romanian systematic review, speleotherapy is a valuable treatment method for asthma and other respiratory problems.
 Still, only a few studies can be found in international databases, reflecting the specificity of this field.
 On the other hand, basic studies in laboratory animals and in vitro cell cultures have demonstrated the efficacy and usefulness of speleotherapy.